Filling Out FAFSA for Divorced Parents

 Private Student Loans

-Private student loans could be another option for students to fill the gap to pay for tuition and other necessities such as room and board and books.
+Private student loans could be another option for students to fill the gap to pay for tuition and other necessities, such as room and board and books.

-Private student loans are offered by private organizations, like a bank or online lenders, and can be more expensive than federal student loans.
+Private student loans are offered by private organizations, like banks or online lenders, and can be more expensive than federal student loans.
 They also don’t come with the same borrower protections as federal loans, like deferment or income-driven repayment plans.
 That’s why private student loans are generally considered an option after students have exhausted all other sources of financing.

 The loan terms and interest rate will vary from lender to lender and will likely be determined by the borrower’s financial history and credit score.
 Those interested in borrowing a private loan should consider shopping around with various lenders to find the best fit for them.